joelsolo99/joelandbethgetmarried/README.md

 If you’re looking to create your own wedding website or any other kind of personal site, feel free to fork this repository and modify it to suit your needs.

 ### Steps to Get Started
+ fork this repository and modify it to suit your needs.

 1. **Fork this Repository**: Click on the 'Fork' button at the top right corner of this page to create a copy of this repository under your own GitHub account.
 2. **Clone the Repository**: Clone the forked repository to your local machine using `git clone`.